-A federally mandated "Single Audit" was required for the fiscal year ended June 30, 2013 because expenditures of federal funds were greater than the \$500,000 threshold.
-Therefore, there will be a separately issued Single Audit report.
+A federally mandated "Single Audit" was not required for the fiscal year ended June 30, 2014 because expenditures of federal funds were less than the \$500,000 threshold.
+Therefore, there will not be a separately issued Single Audit report.

 Profile of the Santa Barbara County Air Pollution Control District